State & Federal Refuge Area Regulations

 Columbian White-tailed Deer Refuge (Julia Butler Hansen)

-The refuge-owned shorelines, tidelands and interior sloughs of Wallace and Crims Islands are open to waterfowl and snipe hunting during state authorized seasons.
+The refuge-owned shorelines, tidelands and interior sloughs of Wallace and Crims Islands, and the refuge-owned shorelines of the Westport Unit are open to waterfowl and snipe hunting during state authorized seasons.
 Tenasillahe Island is closed to all hunting.
 The placement of permanent blinds is prohibited.
 Phone: 360-795-3915.

 Hart Mtn Antelope